Athlete's foot is a fungal infection that affects the upper layer of the skin of the foot, especially when it is warm, moist, and irritated.

-The fungus that causes athlete's foot is called Trichophyton, and is commonly found on floors and in clothing.
+It is as also known as tinea pedi and ringworm of the foot.
+The fungus that causes athlete's foot is called Trichophyton and is commonly found on floors and in clothing.

-Athlete's foot fungus will not infect the skin if conditions are not right - it requires a warm and moist environment.
-Because of this, only about 0.75% of people who regularly walk about barefoot are affected.
+Athlete's foot fungus only infects the skin if conditions are right - it requires a warm and moist environment, for example, the inside of a shoe.
+Because of this, only about 0.75 percent of people who regularly walk about barefoot are affected.

 These fungi exist harmlessly on human skin.
-However, as long as the skin is dry and clean, their reproduction is limited.
-Under damp and warm conditions they multiply rapidly.
+As long as the skin is dry and clean, their reproduction is limited.
+However, under damp and warm conditions, they multiply rapidly.

-If your socks are damp and your feet are warm, there is a greater risk of developing athlete's foot.
+If socks are damp and the feet are warm, there is a greater risk of developing athlete's foot.

 Athlete's foot can be spread through direct and indirect contact:

-- Direct contact - this means skin-to-skin contact, as may occur when an uninfected person touches the infected area of somebody with athlete's foot.
+- direct, skin-to-skin contact, as may occur when an uninfected person touches the infected area of somebody with athlete's foot

-- Indirect contact - the fungi can infect people via contaminated surfaces, clothing, socks, shoes, bed sheets and towels.
+- indirect contact, in which the fungi can infect people via contaminated surfaces, clothing, socks, shoes, bed sheets, and towels

-Athlete's foot commonly spreads around swimming pools and communal showers - these places are general humid and warm.
+Athlete's foot commonly spreads around swimming pools and communal showers - these places are generally humid and warm.